php-dev-br/laravel-doc-pt-br/collections.md

         ]
     */

-Finally, you may also pass your own closure to the `unique` method to specify which value should determine an item's uniqueness:
+You may also pass your own callback to determine item uniqueness:

     $unique = $collection->unique(function ($item) {
         return $item['brand'].$item['type'];